-Belfast Peace Wall murals, Northern Ireland
+The Belfast Peace Wall Murals

 This is what peace looks like in Northern Ireland – communities separated by a wall up to six metres high; gates along its length that are still locked at night; and artwork painted on either side that talks of harmony but with messages of revenge or oppression.